stackpress/lib/docs/Structures.md

 | `withPath` | `PathString` | Parser for path notations |
 | `withQuery` | `QueryString` | Parser for query string |

-### Methods

-The following methods are available when instantiating a Nest.

-#### Retrieving Data
+### 1.2.
+Retrieving Data

-The following example shows how to retrieve data from a nest.
+The following example shows how to retrieve data from a nest using type-safe path navigation.

 ```typescript
 config.get('database', 'postgres', 'port'); //--> 5432